 - Sensation seeking is sometimes a cause for procrastination.
 For example, in one study, 6.4% of students responded positively to the notion that they “Looked forward to the excitement of doing this task at the last minute”.
 Furthermore, a meta-analysis found a positive correlation of .17 between procrastination and sensation seeking (across 11 studies).

-Note: for a more comprehensive explanation of why people procrastinate, see the dedicated article on the topic.
+For more information about why people procrastinate, see the dedicated article on the topic.

 Statistics about the genetics of procrastination